Lothiraldan/saltpad/README.rst

     cp dist.zip /opt/saltpad
     cd /opt/saltpad
     unzip dist.zip

+You also need to create the file settings.json in the same directory, the filename will be /opt/saltpad/settings.json.
+You can use the file settings.json.sample as a base.

 Then point your favorite webserver on the directory.
 For example, for an unsecured (HTTP) saltpad install with nginx, the configuration will be: